 - The festival charges a submission fee to cover administrative costs.

 - The fee will be waived for following countries of production - see the list in the application (this condition does not apply to films coproduced with countries obliged to pay the fee).

 - For each selected film, the submitter or the filmmaker will be asked to provide the English and original language dialogue list, stills from the film, a photo of the director, trailer and the screening copy/data file.

 - For each selected film, One World has the right to use three minutes of the film for One World PR on television, on the internet and to use the publicity material (press kits, posters, stills etc.) to promote the festival´s program.

-- Each selected film will be asked to update film information before publishing on the festival webpage and in the festival catalogue.
+- Each selected film will be asked to update film information before publishing on the festival webpage and in the festival brochure.